Targets for Our Sustainable Sourcing Initiatives

 Meiji Group joined the Roundtable on Sustainable Palm Oil (RSPO) in 2016.
 As of October 2022, 18 of our domestic plants, as well as 5 of our overseas plants, hold RSPO supply chain certification.

 As a member of Consumer Goods Forum's (CGF) Japan Sustainability Local Group (JSLG) we are collecting and sharing information concerning certification systems, as well as issues at palm oil production sites.
 In 2019, we observed plantations in Malaysia-a major producer of palm oil.

 Confirmation of Palm Oil Traceability

-To ensure that deforestation, peatland development and exploitation are not occurring in the areas where we source palm oil, we are working to confirm the traceability of our palm oil from plantations all the way to oil extraction plants.
+To ensure that deforestation, peatland development and exploitation are not occurring in the palm oil production areas, we are working to confirm the traceability to mill of palm oil.

 Sourcing of Paper